DOMjudge/domjudge/doc/manual/install-domserver.rst

 manual.
 But properly think about the memory management for the PHP-FPM children with ~40 per gigabyte of memory, 500 for a 16Gb system.

-* Consider the amount of submissions you expect at any given time, does the load stay uniform.
+* Consider the amount of submissions you expect at any given time, does the load stay uniform?
 * Do you expect all teams to solve the easy problems in the first hour? as a rule of thumb you can expect: ``#testcases * #submissions/teams`` as extra load.
 Similar for the harder problems (which look simple) where multiple wrong submissions can be expected.